jdubs9/webscrape-gsheets/README.md

 ## Overview
 This project is a python program to web scrape tabular data, reorganize it, and create and push the data onto a google sheets spreadsheet.

-Run data.py to webscrape and create and push to google sheets.
-It also calls the funtion in formatting.py to format the google sheets, like adding a color gradient conditional formatting. eg: https://docs.google.com/spreadsheets/d/1gysR3bUe8qhgDt55AAuy1jf5gIAjPT98mp8DoEmbmK0/edit?usp=sharing
+Run main.py to webscrape and create and push to google sheets.
+It calls the funtion in webscrape.py to webscrape and the function in formatting.py to format the google sheets, like adding a color gradient conditional formatting. eg: https://docs.google.com/spreadsheets/d/1gysR3bUe8qhgDt55AAuy1jf5gIAjPT98mp8DoEmbmK0/edit?usp=sharing

 ## Objective
 Learn and practice webscraping and basic Google API.